Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy Provision (EP)

-Microbial fuel cells (MFCs) exploit bioelectrochemical conversion to harness the energy resulting from the metabolic processes of microorganisms to generate electricity.
+MFCs exploit bioelectrochemical conversion to harness the energy resulting from the metabolic processes of microorganisms to generate electricity.
 MFCs are useful in such scenarios where the devices interact with organic matter, such as compost, wastewater, and ponds \cite{palanisamy2019comprehensive}.

 Notice that MFCs require a continuous supply of fresh materials to prevent the microorganism from depriving the available organic matter and hence stopping the electricity generation.
-To solve this problem, plant MFCs leverage the plants' root exudates and rhizodeposits, resulting from the photosynthesis process, to continuously feed the microorganisms \cite{maddalwar2021plant}, as illustrated in Fig.~\ref{fig:PMFC}.
+To solve this problem, plant MFCs leverage the plants' root exudates and rhizodeposits, resulting from the photosynthesis process, to continuously feed the microorganisms \cite{maddalwar2021plant}, as illustrated in Figure~\ref{fig:PMFC}.
 Plant MFCs can be regarded as a form of converting the sunlight stored as chemical energy in plants into electricity.
 Factors such as plant species, weather conditions, soil nutrients, and microbial diversity heavily determine the lifetime and output power of this technology \cite{maddalwar2021plant}.

 Further development directions focus on boosting the output power and lowering the manufacturing costs of current MFCs.
-In this regard, the authors in \cite{ramya2022review} have shown how stacking multiple MFCs boost the output power compared to individual MFCs.
-Moreover, the authors in \cite{yaqoob2020development,yaqoob2021modern} provide an extensive discussion on how to build cost-effective MFCs as well as key properties of the components such as high conductivity, large surface area, porosity, durability, and corrosion resistance.
+In this regard, the authors in \cite{ramya2022review} showed that stacking multiple MFCs boosts the CE compared to individual MFCs.
+Moreover, the authors in \cite{yaqoob2020development,yaqoob2021modern} discussed how to build cost-effective MFCs as well as key properties of the components such as high conductivity, large surface area, porosity, durability, and corrosion resistance.